anseljh/casebot/README.md

 Casebot runs on your own computer.
 This can be your own desktop or laptop, or a server.
 You could probably get it to run on Windows, but so far it's been tested on Mac and [Cygwin](https://cygwin.com/) (a Linux-like environment for Windows).

 1. *If it's not already on your computer*, install [Python](https://www.python.org/downloads/).
 Casebot was developed in Python 3, but it *should* also work on Python 2.
-If you're using a Mac, Linux, or Cygwin, you can skip this because Python should be preinstalled.
+If you're using a Mac, Linux, or Cygwin, you can skip this step because Python should already be installed.

 1. Create a Slack bot user at <https://my.slack.com/services/new/bot>.
 Write down the API token you get.